Can you get files and data after a hard drive is reformatted?

 - How to format a hard drive, SSD, or USB flash drive.

-- How to help make sure all data is erased on hard drive.
+- How to make sure all data is erased on a computer hard drive.

 - How to delete a partition in Windows.